 - project planning /management

 - all the Areas of Focus

-- grant preparation.
+- · grant preparation.

-David Alexander david.alexander9810@gmail.com 0418 993 297
+For further information; including support for your project, please contact: David Alexander david.alexander9810@gmail.com 0418 993 297

 Community Service Projects

 Australian Rotary Health (ARH)

 ARH is a major research fund and grants organization and is the largest Australia-wide project undertaken by Rotary.
 It is a registered charity wholly owned and managed by the Australian Rotary Districts.
 It invests money raised through donations from Rotary Clubs, individual Rotarians and funding partners to support community health research not currently government funded.